• Skip to primary navigation

 Most people would follow a low histamine diet if it were recommended to them by their doctor or dietician due to a medical condition such as MCAS or histamine intolerance (although this may not be appropriate treatment for all, so it is imperative that you follow the advice of a medical professional).

-This type of diet is restrictive, so it is imperative that you follow the advice of your doctor or medical team.
+This type of diet is restrictive, so it is important that you follow the advice of your doctor or medical team.
 Personally, I also found having an appointment with a dietician that specialised in low histamine diets to be invaluable.

 There are lots of low histamine diets online, and they contradict each other!
 Which should I choose?